Way of the Roses Route Guide, Stage Three: York to Bridlington

 Goodramgate, York

 Goodramgate is a diagonal street, not part of the original Roman grid pattern.
-It was probably established in the 600s, and got the -gate suffix in its name in the Viking period, and it was named after a Viking called Guthrum.
+It was probably established in the 600s, and got the -gate suffix in its name in the Viking period when it was named after a Viking called Guthrum.

 Then turn right down Aldwark.
 At the bottom of the street on your left is the Quilters' Guild in St Anthony's Hall.